 Welcome to my website!
 I am the Revd Dr Keith Eyeons, and I am a Fellow of Downing College in the University of Cambridge, where I am the college’s Chaplain and the Director of Studies for Theology, Religion and Philosophy of Religion.

 My work in the college includes running the College Chapel, providing pastoral care and support for students, teaching, and various other roles.
-I’m probably best known in the college for serving large numbers of free doughnuts to students at ‘Keith’s Café’ on Thursdays and for showing people how to use the college telescope.
+I’m probably best known in the college for serving large numbers of free doughnuts to students at ‘Keith’s Café’ on Wednesdays and for showing people how to use the college telescope.

 I’ve been fascinated by astronomy since I was a teenager.
 I first came to Cambridge as a science undergraduate, aiming to become an astrophysicist.
 But hours spent gazing up in wonder at the immensity of space had also inspired me in another way: I had experienced a startling awareness of the presence of God.
 This was a considerable surprise to someone who had been brought up as an atheist.
 As a result, I had started to take religious ideas seriously for the first time, and I chose to became a Christian in my second term as an undergraduate.